Ali-Mikael/Practical-IaC-Deployment/T3-VM.md

 - SSH to VM
 - Read VM metadata with curl on VM and inlude screenshot to task README.txt

-Creating new key-pair locally for my instance:
+# Creating new key-pair locally for my instance
 ```
 $ ssh-keygen -t ed25519 -C ali.g@bastion
 ```